 Board of Directors

-Dave Carlson, Treasurer
+Dave Carlson / Treasurer

 Dave Carlson has over 20 years of finance and accounting experience in the pharmaceutical and life sciences industries.
 Working at various private and public companies, his experience includes start-ups, public offerings, mergers, product and company acquisitions, along with divestitures and liquidation.
-Dave is currently the Chief Accounting Officer at Caris Life Sciences, Ltd. an innovative biotechnology company focused on precision medicine helping patients with cancer.
-His responsibilities include worldwide tax and financial reporting as well as treasury functions.
+Dave was most recently the Chief Accounting Officer at Caris Life Sciences, Ltd., an innovative biotechnology company focused on precision medicine helping patients with cancer.
+His responsibilities included worldwide tax and financial reporting as well as treasury functions.
 Prior to joining Caris, Dave was the V.P. of Finance and Treasurer for MiddleBrook Pharmaceuticals, a specialty pharmaceutical company focused on anti-infective medications.
 He also spent seven years with Adams Respiratory Therapeutics starting as Finance Manager and eventually becoming the V.P. of Finance responsible for global supply chain finance.
 Dave earned his B.S. in Finance from The University of Utah and his M.B.A. with honors from The University of Texas at Dallas.

 Art Clapp, CEO, NUVOTHERA